open-telemetry/opentelemetry-go-contrib/design/0000-launcher.md

 | WithMetricsEnabled          | OTEL_METRICS_ENABLED                | n        | true                 |
 | WithTracesEnabled           | OTEL_TRACES_ENABLED                 | n        | true                 |
 | WithProtocol                | OTEL_EXPORTER_OTLP_PROTOCOL         | n        | grpc                 |

+*Service name should be set using the `WithServiceName` configuration option, the `OTEL_SERVICE_NAME` environment variable, or by setting the `service.name` in `OTEL_RESOURCE_ATTRIBUTES`.
+The default service name is based on the SDK's behavior as it conforms to the specification: `unknown_service`, suffixed with either the process name (where possible) or `go`.

 ### Additional Configuration Options